emer/axon/README.md

 // * Average and Max Ge stats
 // * Inhibition based on Ge stats and Act Stats (computed at end of Cycle)
 // * Activation from Ge, Gi, and Gl
-// * Average and Max Act stats
+// * PostAct: Average and Max Act stats, Synaptic Ca updates
 // This basic version doesn't use the time info, but more specialized types do, and we
 // want to keep a consistent API for end-user code. func (nt *Network) Cycle(ltime *Time) {